mirakc/mirakc/README.md

 ### After running for 1 day

-The following table is a snippet of the result of `docker stats` at idle after running for 1 day on Raspberry Pi 4B (DRAM: 4GB):
+The following table is a snippet from the result of `docker stats` at idle after running for 1 day on Raspberry Pi 4B (DRAM: 4GB):

 ```